Questions about the Premier Print Awards?

 Q: How will I know if I have won?

-A: Winners will be mailed notification in late July.
+A: Winners will be notified in late June.
 A list of winning companies will be posted on the website in early August.

 Q: What do I win?